wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-to-collect-wlogs.rst

 Eventlog and eventchannel can be both monitored by Wazuh.
 Eventchannel data processing has been improved since Wazuh version 3.8, keeping the old functionality and configuration.
 This updated log format uses the Windows API in order to get every event generated at a monitored channel's log.

-This information is gathered by the Windows agent, including the event message, the ``system`` standard fields and the specific ``eventdata`` information from the event.
-Once it is sent to the manager, it will process this event and parse it to JSON format, which leads to an easier way of querying and filtering by the event fields.
+This information is gathered by the Windows agent, including the event description, the ``system`` standard fields and the specific ``eventdata`` information from the event.
+Once an event is sent to the manager, it is processed and translated to JSON format, which leads to an easier way of querying and filtering the event fields.

 Eventlog uses as well the Windows API to obtain events from Windows logs and return the information in a specific format.